In this article, we will explore the difference between FZIPX vs FSMAX.

 Fidelity made major headlines when they announced FZIPX would not have any fees or expense ratio attached to the fund.

-As mentioned, a significant difference is the number of holdings in each fund.
+As mentioned, the number of holdings in each fund is a significant difference.

 This means FSMAX has more diversification than FZIPX.